doll94av/kubebuilder_Tutorial/README.md

 # project

 Cool tutorial overall, helped a lot in understanding controllers and how API groups are developed in some capacity.
+I verified that my controller was launching and managing my CRD instances, there are multiple API versions available (v1/v2) and you can feed in a custom config file (config/manager/controller_manager_config.yaml)

 # modifications